lana-k/sqliteviz/README.md

   </sub>
 </p>

 If you choose a CSV file it will be parsed.
-Then sqliteviz creates a new database with data from CSV in `csv_import` table.
-You can change parse settings in the dialog which is shown automatically if you choose a CSV file (fig. 2).
+Then sqliteviz creates a new database with data from the CSV in `csv_import` table.
+You can change parsing settings in the dialog which is shown automatically if you choose a CSV file (fig. 2).

 <p align="center">
    <img class="figure" src="src/assets/images/Screenshot_csv.png" width="650"/>